yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

     ```

 3. Run following command to execute the file we wrote, it will trains the model and
-  save the model with its dependencies and configuration to a bundle on your local
+  save the model with its dependencies and configuration in a versioned file archive on
-  disk with BentoML:
+  your local disk with BentoML:

     ```shell
     python helloworld_bentoml.py